Zubaz: History and description

 The long pants were the most popular item in the product line.
 Despite the decline in popularity, fans still sometimes wear Zubaz pants in team colors at professional football games.

-Zubaz manufactured "slider shorts."
-These shorts had the famous wild patterns at the bottom of the garment while the rest of the garment displayed the name and logo of the sport team and the Zubaz name.
+Zubaz manufactured "slider shorts".
+These shorts had the famous wild patterns at the bottom of the garment while the rest of the garment displayed the name and logo of a sport team and the Zubaz name.

-The original business went bankrupt in 1996 and Truax and Stock bought back the trademark rights.
+The original business went bankrupt in 1996, and Truax and Stock bought back the trademark rights.
 In 2007, Zubaz resurfaced, offering a limited production release of the original classic Zubaz patterns.
-In 2014 the brand fully resurfaced with a wider selection on its internet storefront.
+In 2014 the brand fully resurfaced with a wider selection on its Internet storefront.
 The revived brand opened its first storefront in Fashion Outlets of Niagara Falls, a mall in Niagara Falls, New York, in November 2016; Zubaz chose Western New York as its first brick-and-mortar location because of the brand's particular association with the Buffalo Bills, as fans of the franchise have consistently been one of the brand's most loyal customer bases.

-In another sign of the resurrection of the Zubaz brand, on July 16, 2008 the Saint Paul Saints independent professional baseball team wore Zubaz pants during their game against the Sioux City Explorers.
+On July 16, 2008, the Saint Paul Saints independent professional baseball team wore Zubaz pants during their game against the Sioux City Explorers.
 The bases were also painted in a recognizable Zubaz tiger-striped pattern.
 On the December 6 edition of professional wrestling TV show TNA Impact, Christopher Daniels and Kazarian wrestled the main event in pink and black Zubaz pants.
 The Russian curling team wore Zubaz pants in the 2014 Winter Olympics.
 The Detroit Tigers also wore Zubaz pants in 2017.

+Minnesota Vikings mascot Viktor the Viking usually wears team-colored Zubaz pants.